Skip to content

 Make dependencies public

-Your Protobuf files likely have dependencies on third party types, most commonly something like googleapis.
+Your Protobuf files likely have dependencies on third-party types, most commonly something like googleapis.
 Before the BSR, it was normal to vendor dependencies in the same version control repository that contained your Protobuf files, to allow for easy linking when using protoc.
 With the BSR, you don't need to locally vendor dependencies, and can instead rely on its remote dependency management.
-See adding a dependency for more information.
+See the Dependency management page for more information.

 If you don't find an official repository for your dependency in the BSR, then create a new public repository in your organization.
 We don't charge for public types.